-Vernalization defines as a process of growing flowers and fruits through a phase of cold treatment.
+Vernalization refers to the process of growing flowers and fruits through a phase of cold treatment.
 It reduces the time period of the juvenile vegetative growth phase in the plants.
-The active meristematic cells of the shoot apex, root apex, embryo tips etc. participate in the production of stimulus refers as “Vernalin”.
+The active meristematic cells of the shoot apex, root apex, embryo tips etc., participate in the production of stimulus (Vernalin).

-The term vernalization has been originated from the Latin word “Vernalis” which means “of the spring”.
-Before reproduction, it allows vegetative maturity.
-The process of vernalization can be generally employed in food plants (wheat, barley, rye etc.), biennial plants (cabbage, sugar beet etc.) and perennial plants like a chrysanthemum.
+The term vernalization has been originated from the Latin word Vernalis, i.e. “of the spring”.
+Before plant reproduction, it allows vegetative maturity.
+The process of vernalization is significantly employed in food plants (wheat, barley, rye etc.), biennial plants (cabbage, sugar beet etc.) and perennial plants (like chrysanthemum).

 Definition of Vernalization

 Therefore, it merely refers to the process of going dormant in the cold temperature.
-The process of subjecting seedling from the cold temperature to the high temperature is called devernalization.
+The process of subjecting seedlings from the cold temperature to the high temperature is called devernalization.
 The temperature and the time period of the chilling process depend upon the plant species.

-A plant depends upon exposure to cold temperature (both qualitatively and quantitatively) to develop reproductive structures like flowers and fruits.
+A plant depends (both qualitatively and quantitatively) upon exposure to the cold temperature to develop reproductive structures like flowers and fruits.
 The temperature has a major effect on germination, growth and metabolic activities.

 - Obligate vernalization requires exposure of the seedling to the desired time period to induce flowering.

 Many contributors gave their different theories and approaches to describe the phenomena of vernalization.

 |Demonstrated the effect of winter temperature on germination

 |Published an article to differentiate specific requirements of winter from the summer plants

 |Introduced the chilling process on cereal seeds and given the term vernalization

 |Defined vernalization as a process of accelerating flowering in plants by the chilling treatment

 The factors affecting vernalization includes:

-Time period: The time period of vernalization depends upon the plant type, and can vary from a few days to weeks or even several months.
+- Time period: The time period of vernalization depends upon the plant type, and it can vary from a few days to weeks or even several months.

 - It reduces the vegetative phase and hastens the reproductive period.

-- Vernalization increases the growth yield.
+- Vernalization increases the plant’s growth and yield.